-Dental procedures performed in a hospital or ambulatory surgery center are covered only when any of the following conditions apply to the enrollee:
+Dental procedures performed in a hospital or ambulatory surgery center are covered only when the enrollee:

-- Is under the age of 7 with a dental condition that cannot be safely and effectively treated in a dental office.
+- Is under age 7 with a dental condition that cannot be safely and effectively treated in a dental office; or

-- Has a dental condition that cannot be safely and effectively treated in a dental office because of a physical or developmental disability.
+- Has a dental condition that cannot be safely and effectively treated in a dental office because of a physical or developmental disability; or

 - Has a medical condition that would put the enrollee at undue risk if the procedure were performed in a dental office.